latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Locate financial help as well as free items in all Illinois cities and counties that are listed below, including Chicago, Cook County and Rockford.
+Locate financial help as well as places that give free items in all Illinois cities and counties.
 Find government assistance programs and charities that help with paying utility bills, rent, groceries or transportation costs.
 There is also free stuff for low-income families in IL such as gas cards, home repair programs or clothes.
 Get financial help with bills near you in IL.

-There are non-profit and government organizations in Illinois that offer free grant money, medical care as well as other social services.
-Locate free food, bus passes or cars to help low-income families in IL get to work.
-There are also daycare programs in IL, car or auto loan payment help as well as low-income housing units for qualified families as well as other social services.
+A number of non-profit and government organizations in Illinois free grant money to low-income families to help them pay bills as well as other social services.
+Get everything from free food, bus passes or cars that will help low-income families in IL get to work.
+There are also daycare programs in IL, car or auto loan payment help as well as low-income housing units for qualified families as well as other benefits.

 Find grant money for bills, financial help in IL as well as free stuff for the low-income